netlify-templates/nextjs-blog-theme/README.md

 ### Removing Renovate

 In order to keep our project up-to-date with dependencies we use a tool called [Renovate](https://github.com/marketplace/renovate).
 If you’re not interested in this tooling, delete the `renovate.json` file and commit that onto your main branch.

+## Support

+If you get stuck along the way, get help in our [support forums](https://answers.netlify.com/).